Introduction

 I set you in the tub to bathe.

-But through it all we did not talk.
+But through it all we didn't talk.

 I'm sad you thought I seemed so cold,